NEW! Biden Administration’s Detailed Guide to the IRA

 “The [IRA] is designed to make clean energy cheaper which means mak[ing] energy and energy technologies cheaper for everyone.”
 That’s Princeton energy savant Jesse Jenkins, speaking with podcaster David Roberts just after the Inflation Reduction Act was signed into law in August 2022 (quote excerpted from earlier graphic).

 The political benefits of making clean energy cheap are clear: It creates large, diverse constituencies strong enough not just to enact the subsidies but to maintain them through shifting political winds.
-Moreover, monetary firepower from the clean-energy subsidies can help counter NIMBY pressure to block the new wind farms, solar arrays, transmission lines needed to generate the clean power, and to help bring into being the supply chains (mines, factories, etc.) needed to crank out the hundreds of millions of vehicles and appliances needed to replace the incumbent ones that run on fossil fuel combustion.
+Moreover, monetary firepower from the clean-energy subsidies can help counter NIMBY pressure to block the new wind farms, solar arrays and transmission lines needed to generate the clean power and to help bring into being the supply chains (mines, factories, etc.) needed to crank out the hundreds of millions of vehicles and appliances needed to replace the incumbent ones that run on fossil fuel combustion.

 That’s the political logic and the vision behind the IRA, which Jenkins and Roberts depict so alluringly.
 But it comes with a potentially large downside: more total energy consumption, not less.
 That’s because the artificial lowering of energy prices — artificial because the wind and solar facilities and allied infrastructure will be heavily subsidized — will militate against efficiency investments and choices.